MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/virtual-cluster-deployment.md

 ## Prerequisites

-Here you will find the software, hardware, and networking prerequisites to deploy Azure Stack HCI 22H2:
+Here are the software, hardware, and networking prerequisites to deploy Azure Stack HCI 22H2:

 ### Hardware requirements